imvish21/React-Todo/README.md

 # React-Todo
 React based todo app where user can add,delete and edit his task and can mark it completed.
-(In-Progress...)

 # Getting Started with Create React App